meteor/meteor/v3-docs/v3-migration-docs/breaking-changes/call-x-callAsync.md

 `Meteor.callAsync` is the standard for calling methods and supports any method, including those that have an async method stub.

 Here is also important to remember what a stub is.
 A stub is a client-side simulation of the server-side method that runs immediately when the method is invoked, allowing the client to update its state optimistically before receiving the server's response.
-So, basically any MongoDB function (insertAsync, updateAsync, etc...) that's called inside a method it's considered a stub.
+So, basically any Meteor method that is defined on the client is considered a stub.

 # How to migrate from Meteor.call to Meteor.callAsync